• Careers

 Acute Kidney Injury (AKI)

-Our goal is to develop and commercialize our recombinant human Alkaline Phosphatase therapeutic (recAP) to transform the treatment prospects for patients with Acute Kidney Injury (AKI) – a devastating disease with high mortality rate and no approved pharmacological treatments, affecting millions of patients worldwide.
+Our goal is to develop and commercialize our recombinant human Alkaline Phosphatase therapeutic (ilofotase alfa) to transform the treatment prospects for patients with Acute Kidney Injury (AKI) – a devastating disease with high mortality rate and no approved pharmacological treatments, affecting millions of patients worldwide.

 Urgent medical need